-- 4.1.
-One week before the inspection - 4.1.1.
+4.1.
+One week before the inspection

+- 4.1.1.
 One week before the date of the inspection, the school will be contacted by a member of the National SIAMS Team to inform them of the date of their inspection and the name of the inspector.
-This communication will take the form of a telephone call in the morning. - 4.1.2.
+This communication will take the form of a telephone call, usually in the morning. - 4.1.2.
 If the SIAMS Team is unable to make contact by telephone, they will send an email with details of the inspection, requesting confirmation of receipt. - 4.1.3.
 Later the same day, the inspector will contact the school to speak with the headteacher or, in their absence, to the most senior member of staff available.
-The discussion will include the following areas: - Information about how school is organised - Information about leadership and governance structure, headteacher's roles beyond school (if any) - Key partners and collaborations, including church/es - Location, features of organisation, recent events & current challenges - Pupil opportunities/leadership - Number on roll (NOR) - Planned admissions number PAN and number of church places (VA) - Number of pupils currently withdrawn from RE and from collective worship (if any).
+The discussion will include the following areas: - The school's Christian vision and its theological roots - Information about how school is organised - Information about leadership and governance structure - Key partners and collaborations, including church/es - Number on roll (NOR) - Planned admissions number PAN and number of church places (VA) - Number of pupils currently withdrawn from RE and from collective worship (if any).
 Number of families this represents. - Information about RE (if not outlined in policy or on website).
-How RE is organised, who teaches RE, syllabus followed, additional resources - Information about collective worship (if not outlined in policy or on website).
-How it is organised, who manages it. - Contextual factors: - Special Educational Needs and Disability (SEND) is this above/below/in line with national averages? - o Disadvantage- is this above/below/in line with national averages? - Ethnicity- how ethnically diverse is the school pupil population? - % of pupils who speak English as an Additional Language? - Pupil mobility? - Service children? - Attendance -% year to date/previous 12 months? - Persistent absence % year to date/previous 12 months? - Exclusions- year to date/previous 12 months? - o Staff turnover, stability and recent significant appointments - Significant events in the life of the school, including trauma, bereavement etc.
+How RE is organised, who teaches RE, syllabus followed, additional resources

+- Information about collective worship (if not outlined in policy or on website).
+How it is organised, who manages it. - Contextual factors: - Special Educational Needs and Disability (SEND) is this above/below/in line with national averages? - Disadvantage- is this above/below/in line with national averages? - Ethnicity- how ethnically diverse is the school pupil population? - % of pupils who speak English as an Additional Language? - Pupil mobility? - Service children? - Attendance -% year to date/previous 12 months? - Persistent absence % year to date/previous 12 months? - Exclusions- year to date/previous 12 months? - Staff turnover, stability and recent significant appointments - Significant events in the life of the school, including trauma, bereavement etc. - 4.1.4.
-- 4.1.4.
 The inspector will ask the school to forward any summary self-evaluation and other initial sources of evidence, on the day of notification.
-This will enable the inspector to write the pre-inspection plan (PIP). - 4.1.5.
+This will enable the inspector to write the pre-inspection plan (PIP).
+Inspectors will not ask schools to send information on non-working days. - 4.1.5.
 The inspector will also discuss the draft timetable and will ask the headteacher to begin to draw together some elements of the inspection day.
 The inspection day will consist of a number of meetings that will largely provide opportunities for discussions about the lines of enquiry (LOE).
 It is likely therefore that the draft timetable will need to change before finalised later in the week, in light of the inspector's initial scrutiny of evidence.
-A copy of the SIAMS timetable guidance that the inspector will share with the school is included in Appendices 1 and 2. - 4.1.6.
-The inspector will send the school the SIAMS Inspection Contract, which should be signed electronically by the Chair of Governors and returned to the inspector before the day of the inspection.
+A copy of the SIAMS timetable guidance that the inspector will share with the school is included in Appendices 1 and 2.